Get a free, no obligation personal loan quote with rates as low as 9.90%

 As a homeowner, your best bet is to get in touch with your lender right away after having missed even just one mortgage payment to explain why it was missed.
 Your lender will be more willing to work with you to rectify the situation that way.
 They may help you get your payment schedule back on track, rather than going through the foreclosure process.

-If the missed payments are simply the result of temporary financial problems, you might be able to avoid foreclosure and ask for specific concessions to be made on your mortgage payment schedule.
+Suppose the missed payments are simply the result of temporary financial problems.
+In that case, you might be able to avoid foreclosure and ask for specific concessions to be made on your mortgage payment schedule.

-Failing to reply will communicate to the court that you’ve chosen not to fight the foreclosure process.
-At this point, you have no other avenues to take to defend yourself.
+• If you do not reply: If you don’t reply, you’ll default your position, giving the court the power to take your home.
 Your lender will eventually apply for a remedy with the court as a means of getting back the money they loaned out to you to finance your home.

 Redemption Order